 EACH system at the time of retirement.

-FOR EXAMPLE: John was employed with a local board of education in a classified position and accumulated 10 years of service in CERS.
+John was employed with a local board of education in a classified position and accumulated 10 years of service in CERS.
 He is now employed with the same board of education as a teacher and has accumulated 17 years of service in TRS.
 John would be eligible to retire at any age with no restrictions in his retirement benefits from KPPA because he has accumulated a combined total of 27 years of service.
 John would receive a retirement benefit from CERS based upon his 10 years of service and a separate benefit from TRS based upon his 17 years of service.

 Retirement Benefits and Health Insurance